ubc-library-rc/dri-needs-assessment/arc.md

 Situated within the Office of the Vice-President of Research and Innovation (VPRI), UBC Advanced Research Computing (ARC) supports the high-performance computing (HPC) and data management needs of researchers across all UBC campuses and affiliated hospitals and institutions.
 With a wide variety of technical and research expertise, and staff who actively sit on and support a number of national teams and services, ARC facilitates training, support, and access to a broad range of local and national digital research infrastructure.

 ARC occupies a unique position at the intersection of high performance computing (HPC), research data management (RDM), and research software (RS), and leverages this position through collaboration with departments and portfolios across UBC to offer support and training across the range of DRI activities queried in this needs assessment.

+<div id = "top-wrapper"><a href="#top" class="back-to-top-link">🔝</a></div>

 ## Key Findings & Recommendations